mpc-hc/mpc-hc.org/Readme.md

 * Run `node make` or `node make website` to build the static site
 * Run the Python webserver to test your changes: `node make server` (http://localhost:8000/)

+You can run `npm run check` or `npm run lint` to run JSHint and csslint for our files.